Pearl Harbor Area

 (1907 - 1949/1992/present), Pearl Harbor

 Located on Queen Emma Point, between Hickam Air Force Base and the Honolulu International Airport at the east-side of the entrance to Pearl Harbor.
-Originally named Fort Upton, but was soon changed due to local public request.
-Batteries are Battery Selfridge (1913 - 1945), Battery Closson (1924 - 1948) casemated 1942, Battery Hasbrouck (1914 - 1943), the combined Battery Jackson (1913 - 1943) and Battery Hawkins (1914 - 1943), Battery Barri (1915 - 1924) on Bishop Point, destroyed, Battery Chandler (1915 - 1942) on Bishop Point, destroyed, Anti Motor Torpedo Boat Battery #2 (1943 - 1946), and Battery Kam (1934 ? - 1943) four mobile 155mm guns.
+Originally known as the Queen Emma Point Military Reservation until 1909 when it was officially named Fort Upton, but was soon changed due to local public request.
+First garrisoned by troops in 1913.
+Batteries are Battery Selfridge (1913 - 1945) (two 12-inch DC), Battery Closson (1924 - 1948) (two 12-inch barbette, casemated 1942), Battery Hasbrouck (1914 - 1943) (eight 12-inch mortars), the combined Battery Jackson (1913 - 1943) (two 6-inch DC) and Battery Hawkins (1914 - 1943) (two 3-inch), Anti Motor Torpedo Boat Battery #2 (1943 - 1946) (two 90mm), and Battery Kam (1934 ? - 1943) four mobile 155mm guns.
 A training firing point for the 155mm guns was established on the beach in 1921.
-Railway artillery was also used beginning in 1922 (used as a "dummy" battery in WWII).
-Two 3-inch AA gun batteries were built here in the 1920's.
+The two 4.7-inch Armstrong guns at Battery Barri had originally been located at Battery Griffin, Fort Hamilton, New York.
+The two 3-inch guns at Battery Chandler were originally assigned to Guantanamo Bay, Cuba, but never delivered.
+An Army Air Service Observation Balloon Company depot and encampment was located here from 1920 to 1922, to test the concept of seacoast artillery fire-control from aloft.
+Railway artillery was also used here beginning in 1922 (used as a "dummy" battery in WWII).
+A four-gun 3-inch AA gun battery, in two sections, was built here in 1917, not armed until 1920, disarmed in 1928.
+Section #1 was located just southeast of Battery Hasbrouck, and Section #2 (not armed) was located behind Batteries Jackson and Selfridge, just north of the row of barracks.
+A second four-gun 3-inch AA gun battery was built in 1937 (only two guns mounted) west of Battery Closson.
 Fire-control station "G" (pre-WWII) was once located here (one tower, gone).
 A concrete machine-gun pillbox was built in 1934 along the shore.
 Many more were added during WWII.
 Searchlights were emplaced on Queen Emma Point.
 The former Army reservation was transferred to Hickam Air Force Base in 1992.
 The eastern portion of the post became Mamala Bay Golf Course.
 The Air Force in 2009 recommended demolition of many of the former Army buildings (see also Historic Hawai'i Foundation).

 See also War Ruins of South Oahu from SakurasakuJapan.com